Burger line Burger line Burger line

 Drug Discovery Services

-• Medicinal Chemistry
+• Synthetic and Medicinal Chemistry

-• In silico Drug Design (CADD)
+• In silico drug design (CADD)

-• Discovery Biology
+• Discovery biology

 • ADME, DMPK

-• Toxicology and Safety
+• Safety and Toxicology

 Company